cuteluvz/repoJan/README.md

 8. Right Click on the file and Run as Java Application
 9. Alternatively you can use the Spring Boot Maven plugin like so: mvn spring-boot:run

+URLs:
+http://localhost:8080/	Landing Page that displays the weather report